 OCD and Anxiety

-For nearly 110 years, we have had one focus at Rogers Behavioral Health: providing thousands of people like you a place to turn when struggling with mental illness or addiction.
+For 110 years, we have had one focus at Rogers Behavioral Health: providing thousands of people like you a place to turn when struggling with mental illness or addiction.
 We are committed to a vision of delivering the highest quality, specialty behavioral health services with the best outcomes in the United States.
 Through our hospitals, residential and specialized outpatient centers, you can count on nationally recognized programs known for effective treatment using proven therapies for children, teens and adults with:

 In fiscal year 2016, Rogers Behavioral Health served more people than ever before, recording 16,000 admissions of children, teens and adults across the system.
 The majority of our patients for our Wisconsin-based services reside in 61 of Wisconsin's 72 counties, with 60 percent from Waukesha and Milwaukee counties and another 30 percent from other counties.
 Nearly 10 percent of our patients travel from out-of-state or international locations to Wisconsin to receive the quality care that Rogers is known for.
 And now, more patients are finding locally accessible care at our regional sites as well.

 As stewards of our more than century-old mission, we take pride in our legacy of service to you and a growing number of communities in need.
 Rogers is headquartered in Oconomowoc, Wisconsin, with locations throughout Wisconsin and sites in Chicago, MInneapolis, Nashville, Philadelphia and Tampa.